The ONLY Landscaping Email Marketing Guide You Need

 • Your customers forget about you the minute they hang up the phone.

-• You’re only able to ‘sell’ a few services when you still have a pretty wide portfolio.
-Your resources take a lot of money, while revenue from those unused services is not that great.
+• When you still have a wide portfolio, you can only sell a few services.
+Your resources take a lot of money, while revenue from those unused services is not great.

 and so on…